SovereignCloudStack/website/_i18n/en/_posts/blog/2024-05-13-cost-of-making-an-openstack-cluster-scs-compliant.md

 We wanted to know this too, and as part of our work in the SCS standards team, we evaluated the process of making a vanilla OpenStack cluster SCS-compliant.
 In this blog post, we want to share the results of our findings and the process we went through.
-Rest assured – it is actually quite easy to adopt our standards!
+Rest assured – it is actually quite easy to adopt SCS standards!

 TODO(martinmo): check/replace vague wording like "would", "could", etc